 It was my call to give up on our plan to drink a different short in every pub, we had too many whiskeys and things that I just wasn't enjoying, and getting extra hammered just for the sake of showing off.
 Scottish beer is not the best in the world, all served a bit too cold, but I did have a very nice pint in The Half Way House on Fleshmarket Close.
 Very small, but ace, deservedly a CAMRA pub of the year.

 Ian Rankin has a book called Fleshmarket Close, which we bought while we were there, along with lots of others of his books, I'm sure all tourists do.
 We bought quite a few books while we were away, including one by another Scottish crime writer who we met there, called Quintin Jardine.
 We didn't see Ian Rankin around the town, but we did see The Duke of Edinburgh, us in Edinburgh and all, what are the chances?
 He was in jewelry shop that had closed just for him, does he think he's Michael Jackson or something?
 I shouted "YOU MURDERED PRINCESS DIANA" at him.
 Well, I thought about it.
 After he'd gone.

 I do have more things to add about Edinburgh but thought I should post something while it's still fairly fresh.
 We went to see Pirates of the Caribbean 3 while we were there.
 It's rubbish, don't bother.

 Paul Clarke's blog - I live in Hythe near Folkestone.
-Wed to Clare + dad to two, I am a full-stack web developr, + I do js / nodejs, some ruby, python, php ect ect.
+Wed + dad to two, I am a full-stack web developr, + I do js / nodejs, some ruby, python, php ect ect.
 I like pubs, running, eating, home automation and other diy stuff, history, family tree stuff, TV, squirrels, pirates, lego, + TIME TRAVEL.